 The closings of schools, workplaces, and organizations has drastic implications for many.
 If you, or someone you know is in need of assistance, we are here to help.

 We invite you to drive up to our Care Center and receive an emergency relief grocery bag.
-The Care Center is open for drive-ups from 10 a.m.–12 p.m., Tuesdays and Thursdays.
+The Care Center is open for drive-ups from 10 a.m.–12 p.m. on Tuesdays and Thursdays, 6:30–7:30 p.m. on Wednesdays, and 8–10 a.m. on Saturdays.

-We have pastors on call 9 a.m.–5 p.m., Monday–Friday, who are ready to listen and pray with you.
+We have pastors on call 9 a.m.–4 p.m., Monday–Friday, who are ready to listen and pray with you.
 Simply call 847-765-5000 and ask to speak with a response pastor.

 Do you want someone to partner with you in prayer?
 Fill out our prayer request form, and our prayer team will lift up your request.